styropyr0/oled.h/Readme.md

-Sure!
-I'll include all the constants and provide detailed examples for the functions in your library.
-Here's the updated `README.md` with the full list of constants and more function usage examples:

----

 # **SSD1306 OLED Display Library**

 A lightweight and versatile library to control SSD1306-based OLED displays with Arduino.
 It supports various features such as custom fonts, progress bars, animated text, bitmap rendering, and more.
 This library works seamlessly with microcontrollers like **Arduino** and **ESP32** over **I2C** communication.